-Potter's Hands Christian Church is coming to a close.
+Potter's Hands Christian Church has closed.

 Our last gathering was Sunday, October 12th, and we celebrated the ministry and victories of Potter's Hands Christian Church.